 - Brown the veggies for about 10 minutes, or until the onions start to brown around the edges and the bell pepper and celery get soft.

-- Add the sliced mushrooms and sausage, then let brown for about 5 minutes.
+- Add the sliced mushrooms and sausage, then let brown for about 5 minutes, stirring often.
 (Add more butter if necessary to prevent burning.)

 - Add the minced garlic, stir until incorporated, then cook for 1 additional minute.
 (Add more butter if necessary to prevent burning).